LilNiclas/SoftwareIntegration/00._Assignments/08b [DLS Group] Generate code documentation for your DLS project/pdoc_doc.md

 2. Run pdoc with this command:
-   > python -m pdoc services.game_service.app --output-dir docs
+   > python -m pdoc services.game_service.app --output-dir docs Requirements __init__.py to know its python module.
+   File path had to be absoulte

 This creates HTML files in the `docs/` folder which can be opened directly in the browser.